 - CO2, methane and other gases, as well as other relevant factors impacting climate change

 - Environmental impacts such as noise, water and ground pollution

-- Management, operational and technical controls to minimise the release of harmful emissions into the environment
+- Management, operational and technical controls to minimize the release of harmful emissions into the environment